 Change any of the following sharing and search settings as needed:

-Members can share content publicly—Enable this option to allow members to make their profile visible to everyone (public), share their web apps and other items with the public, or embed their maps or groups in websites.
+Members who are not administrators can make their content, groups, and profile public—Enable this option to allow members to make their profile or groups visible to everyone (public), share their web apps and other items with the public, and embed their content or groups in websites.
+If you disable this option, default administrators and members assigned the administrative privilege to share member content with the public can still make other members' content, groups, and profiles public.

 - Show social media links on item and group pages—Enable this option to include links to Facebook and Twitter on item and group pages.